Published 2016, Amended 2021

 While examples of successful telesurgery are available, this approach would not at the present time be considered commonplace.
 As with the other urological telemedicine applications, a need exists for standard operating procedures with appropriate patient safety and care delivery standards.

 Regulations in the practice of telemedicine vary by state.
 For example, the requirements to establish a patient-physician relationship vary.
-Some states require an in-person encounter prior to subsequent telemedicine encounters.
-States vary on the communication modality required to be recognized as a telemedicine encounter (video versus audio alone).
-Some states require the physical presence of a health care worker with the patient, known as a “telepresenter.”
+Prior to the PHE, some states required an in-person encounter prior to subsequent telemedicine encounters but no longer.
+States vary on the communication modality required to be recognized as a telemedicine encounter (video versus audio alone), however during the PHE, CMS reimburses telephone only encounters.
+Prior to the PHE some states required the physical presence of a health care worker with the patient, known as a “telepresenter.”
+The extent to which these requirements will be reinstated post PHE is uncertain.

 Consenting requirements vary as well.
-In most cases, the provider must comply with the relevant licensing laws in the jurisdiction where the provider is physically located when providing the care and where the patient is located when receiving care.
+During the PHE, licensing requirements have been markedly relaxed in most states for the purposes of increasing physician supply during the pandemic.
+These relaxations will likely be only temporary.
+In most cases, prior to the PHE the provider had been required to comply with the relevant licensing laws in the jurisdiction where the provider is physically located when providing the care and where the patient is located when receiving care.
 The jurisdictional licensure requirement is usually tied to where the patient is physically located when he or she is receiving the care, not where the patient lives.
-In the event that a mandatory reporting issue would arise during the video visit, the duty to notify is tied to the jurisdiction in which the patient is receiving services.35 Twelve states currently participate in the Interstate Medical Licensure Compact.
-This multi-state compact aims to streamline the licensing requirements for telemedicine services across state lines.23 Specific licensure details can be obtained by contacting the licensure board for the geographical location of where the provider and patient will be located during the video visit.23
+In the event that a mandatory reporting issue would arise during the video visit, the duty to notify is tied to the jurisdiction in which the patient is receiving services 41.
+Twenty-eight states currently participate in the Interstate Medical Licensure Compact.
+This multi-state compact aims to streamline the licensing requirements for telemedicine services across state lines24.
+Current requirements during the PHE, although more flexible, still vary by state.
+Specific licensure details can be obtained by contacting the licensure board for the geographical location of where the provider and patient will be located during the video visit 24.

 States participating in the Interstate Medical Licensure Compact include: